CesiumGS/3d-tiles/TileFormats/BatchTable/README.md

 ### Padding

-The binary body must start and end on a 8-byte alignment.
+The binary body must start and end on an 8-byte alignment.

 The JSON header must be padded with trailing Space characters (`0x20`) to satisfy alignment requirements of the Batch Table binary (if present).